sjsafranek/blogengine/content/characters/camay-underbow.md

 ## Izzet's Worldly Elixirs

-After a full life of adventuring [Niv Izzet](/characters/niv-izzet) and Camay settled down and founded Izzet's Worldly Elixirs which supplies much of Arcona, Amarton, and Zephra with potions.
+After a full life of adventuring [Niv Izzet](/characters/niv-izzet) and Camay settled down and founded Izzet's Worldly Elixirs which supplies much of [Arkona](/places/arkona), [Amarton](places/amarton), and Zephra with potions.

 ## Relationships